 •Only SELECT statements may be present in the SQL Editor window if the Execute for Data Editing command is used.
 If you click the Execute for Data Editing button while any other statement is in the SQL Editor, the statement will be executed without switching the Result window into the Editing mode.

-•All columns that form part of the table's primary key must be included in the statement that is used for populating the result grid with records.
-A warning dialog box similar to the one above ("Editing of data is limited for this statement") will be displayed if you omit such a column in your SELECT statement.
+•If the primary key is defined on multiple columns, all columns that form part of the table's primary key must be included in the statement.
+A warning dialog box similar to the one above ("Editing of data is limited for this statement") is displayed if you omit such a column in your SELECT statement.

 •Columns that are the result of an equation or have certain properties such as auto-increment, timestamp, etc., are excluded from editing.
 If such columns are present, a warning dialog box similar to the one above appears before the results are displayed.
 You can, however, still edit the remaining columns of the table.